 Purchase of Bonds in Lieu of Redemption.
 In lieu of redemption under the Indenture, amounts held by the Trustee in the Revenue Fund for such redemption shall, at the written request of the Authority received by the Trustee prior to the selection of Authority Bonds for redemption, be applied by the Trustee to the purchase of Bonds at public or private sale as and when and at such prices (including brokerage, accrued interest and other charges) as the Authority may in its discretion direct, but not to exceed the redemption price which would be payable if such Bonds were redeemed.
-The aggregate principal amount of Bonds of the same maturity purchased in lieu of redemption shall not exceed the aggregate principal amount of Bonds so purchased in lieu of redemption shall be treated as if such Bonds were redeemed, for all purposes of the Indenture.
+The aggregate principal amount of Bonds of the same maturity purchased in lieu of redemption shall not exceed the aggregate principal amount of Bonds of such maturity which would otherwise be subject to such redemption.
+Any Bonds so purchased in lieu of redemption shall be treated as if such Bonds were redeemed, for all purposes of the Indenture.